-Today Universal Orlando gave the order to send in the recruits to assist the Autobots as the doors to Transformers: The Ride 3D were opened to the public for the first time.
-The ride doesn’t officially open until June 20, 2013, but after completing its impressively fast construction in under a year’s time, Universal was ready to reveal this engineering feat a few days after the busy Memorial Day weekend.
+Today Universal Orlando gave the order to send in the recruits to assist the Autobots as the doors to Transformers: The Ride 3D was opened to the public for the first time.
+The ride doesn’t officially open until June 20, 2013.
+Still, after completing its impressively fast construction in under a year, Universal was ready to reveal this engineering feat a few days after the busy Memorial Day weekend.

-The videos below offer three versions of the full Transformers: The Ride 3D experience, one an detailed walkthrough of the queue, including many of the informative videos, another a full ride through the 3D attraction, and the third combining both of these together.
+The videos below offer three versions of the full Transformers: The Ride 3D experience, one a detailed walkthrough of the queue, including many informative videos, another a full ride through the 3D attraction, and the third combining both of these.